Translating Legislative Change into Operational Advantage

 Georgia has taken an important step by elevating pimping and pandering to felony-level offenses.

-Because stronger laws matter.
+Because stronger laws create opportunity.